 Different Needs – One Solution

 Everyone’s needs are unique, but a desire to enjoy a full life is universal.
-Often, this means having enough money to cover bills and relieve some of the anxiety that comes from figuring out how to pay for medical and health-related expenses.
+Often, this means having enough money to cover bills and relieve the anxiety that comes from figuring out how to pay for medical and health-related expenses.

 As many seniors have already discovered, a reverse mortgage can be an excellent financial tool for generating extra income to cover these costs.